 Of course until the start the crew has to test-fly a lot and familiarise themselves with the aircraft and its flight behaviour.
 Check out the video about the project below.

-On 5 August IWC Schaffhausen and the Boultbee Flight Academy, in collaboration with Aviation Adventures Ltd, have celebrated the official start of the “Silver Spitfire – The Longest Flight” expedition in Goodwood.
+5 August 2019 – IWC Schaffhausen and the Boultbee Flight Academy, in collaboration with Aviation Adventures Ltd, have celebrated the official start of the “Silver Spitfire – The Longest Flight” expedition in Goodwood.
 To the roaring applause of more than 400 guests, the carefully restored and polished Spitfire aircraft embarked on its unprecedented flight around the world.

 Source: press release.
 Photo credits: IWC Schaffhausen